OpenCTI-Platform/docs/docs/usage/indicators-lifecycle.md

 ## Introduction

 OpenCTI enforces strict rules to determine the period during which an indicator is effective for detection.
 This period is defined by the `valid_from` and `valid_until` dates.
-Since 6.0 version, all along this life, the indicator `score` will decrease according to [configured decay rules](../administration/decay-rules.md).
+All along this life, the indicator `score` will decrease according to [configured decay rules](../administration/decay-rules.md).

 After the indicator fully expires, the object is marked as `revoked` and the `detection` field is automatically set to `false`.
 Here, we outline how these dates are calculated within the OpenCTI platform and how the score is updated with decay rules.